Pruning Hollies

 hollies-pruned-into-pyramids.jpg

-If you are cutting branches for holiday decorations, wait until the weather has turned cold so as to not encourage new growth.
+If you are cutting branches for holiday decorations, wait until the weather has turned cold to avoid stimulating new growth.

 • Evergreen and deciduous hollies require different pruning techniques